ronickg/react-native-nitro-inspire-face/docs/docs/api/types/FaceRect.md

 # FaceRect

-Rectangle defining the position and size of a detected face.
+Rectangle representing a face region in an image.
+Defines the position and size of a detected face.

 ```typescript
 type FaceRect = {